-Tinea barbae is caused by specific fungi.
-These fungi use the protein in the outer layer of skin for growth.
-It is most commonly transmitted to humans from farm animals that are infected with the fungi.
+Tinea barbae is caused by specific type of fungi.
+It is passed to humans from farm animals that are infected with the fungi.

 American Academy of Dermatology

 Public Health Agency of Canada